asimone/questrpg-roll20-character-sheet-template/README.md

 ## Installation

-I'll eventually get this into the Roll20 Character Sheet Repo for easier installation, but for now, you'll need to do the following to use it:
+I'll eventually get this into the Roll20 Character Sheet Repo for easier installation, but for now you'll need to do the following to use it:

 1.)
 Create an Adventure <br/>
 2.)
 Go to Adventure Settings and under the **Character Sheet Template** Select "Custom" in the drop down menu. <br/>